Set 11 | 501 - 550

 (Adj.) (जानबूझकर किया गया)

-Example: His deliberate actions caused harm to the project.
+Sentence: His deliberate actions caused harm to the project.

 Long and careful consideration or discussion